Navdeep Saini: Domestic career

 Saini made his Twenty20 debut on 2 January 2016 in the 2015–16 Syed Mushtaq Ali Trophy.

 In February 2017, he was bought by the Delhi Daredevils team for the 2017 Indian Premier League for 10 lakhs.
 In January 2018, he was bought by the Royal Challengers Bangalore in the 2018 IPL auction for 3 crores.

 He was the leading wicket-taker for Delhi in the 2017–18 Ranji Trophy, with 34 dismissals in eight matches.
 He was also the leading wicket-taker for Delhi in the 2018–19 Vijay Hazare Trophy, with sixteen dismissals in eight matches.
 In October 2018, he was named in India C's squad for the 2018–19 Deodhar Trophy.
 The following month, he was named as one of eight players to watch ahead of the 2018–19 Ranji Trophy.

 In February 2022, he was bought by the Rajasthan Royals in the 2022 Indian Premier League auction.
 In July 2022, he signed a short-term deal with Kent to play up to three County Championship and five One-Day Cup matches in England.
 He made his debut against Warwickshire and took seven wickets, including a five-wicket haul in the first innings.

+In the Duleep Trophy 2024, he further showcased his prowess as part of Team India B. Musheer Khan and Navdeep Saini set a new record for the highest 8th wicket partnership against India A. Saini played a pivotal role, scoring 56 off 144 balls with 8 fours and 1 six, helping India B reach a total of 321 by the end of their first innings.